 Join us on 10 December 2025 at 14.00 GMT for a dynamic panel discussion with an intersectional perspective.

-Part of our Humananitarian Xchange series, this event will not be a conventional round table: our speakers will confront the realities of humanitarian work and explore new possibilities – from the evolving landscape of emergency response and localisation to future-focused financing and harnessing the power and potential blockchain.
+Part of our Humanitarian Xchange series, this event will not be a conventional round table: our speakers will confront the realities of humanitarian work and explore new possibilities – from the evolving landscape of emergency response and localisation, to future-focused financing and the potential of blockchain.

 Attendees will also have the opportunity to ask questions.